DOTisDED/snapshot/README.md

 # TODO
 - script to get para head and save it.
-- pure proxy script

 # Improvements
 - Automate through all scripts
 - replace manual work for scripted
 - update common JS.
-- Create CLI app?
+- Create CLI app? called Subsnap, an app to snapshot any substrate chain and disitribute as an asset (or as a genesis distribution on another chain).